 Based on such an interface, the reference behavior is assumed to be specified as an NFSM.
 The correct interface assumption implies that any IUT can also be modeled as an NFSM.
 In particular, no IUT can "refuse" to execute any input in any of its states or produce an output without any input.
-Any IUT is thus a completely specified NFSM whose input alphabet at least includes the one of the specification NFSM.
-Moreover, the implementations are complete machines even if the specification is a partial machine and include the input alphabet of the reference NFSM.
+Any IUT is thus a completely specified NFSM whose input alphabet at least includes the one of the specification NFSM, even if the specification is a partial machine.

 In order to introduce the notion of test coverage, it is necessary to determine which faults of an implementation should be covered.
 One way to introduce a fault model is by defining a set of implementations with erroneous behavior that should be detected by the test suite.
 If this set is finite, a finite test suite exists that covers all faults; if it is not finite, there may be no finite test suite that covers all faults.
 In order to define a fault model, we take the mutation approach, where a mutant of a specification A is any implementation that satisfies the correct interface assumption.
 In the case of FSM-based conformance testing, the mutants of A are the class of all completely specified NFSMs with the same input alphabet.
-A fault model $\mathfrak I$ is a subset of this class.
+A fault model \Im is a subset of this class.

 The concept of conformance relation is needed to distinguish mutants which could exhibit an erroneous behavior [PBD93].
 It is usually introduced when both the IUT and its corresponding specification are represented with the same formalism.
-In the case of the FSM model, the equivalence, quasiequivalence, and reduction relation are natural candidates for conformance relation.
-The given specification NFSM A and a conformance relation conf partition the set of mutants \mathfrak{I} into the subsets of conforming implementations $C(A) = \{I \mid I \in \mathcal{I} \& I\}$ conf A and non-conforming implementations N(A) for the given specification A, i.e., $N(A) = \{I \mid A\}$ $I \in \mathcal{I} \& I \ not conf A$.
+In the case of the FSM model, the equivalence, quasi-equivalence, and reduction relation are natural candidates for conformance relation.
+The given specification NFSM A and a conformance relation conf partition the set of mutants \mathcal{J} into the subsets of conforming implementations $C(A) = \{I \mid I \in \mathcal{J} \& I conf A\}$ and non-conforming implementations N(A) for the given specification A, i.e., $N(A) = \{I \mid I \in \mathcal{J} \& I not conf A\}$.
 Based on this partition, the notion of a complete test suite for a given NFSM A with respect to a given conformance relation and fault model can be formally introduced as follows.

-A test suite $E \subseteq X_A^$ is said to be complete for the specification NFSM A and the fault model \mathcal{I} w.r.t. the reduction relation if for any NFSM $B = (T, X, Y, H, t_0)$ in \mathcal{I} which is not a reduction of A, these exist an $\alpha \in E$ and a $\gamma \in H^2(t_0, \alpha)$ such that $\gamma \notin h^2(s_0, \alpha)$.
+A test suite $E \subseteq X_A^$ is said to be complete for the specification NFSM A and the fault model \mathcal{I} w.r.t. the reduction relation if for any NFSM $B = (T, X, Y, H, t_0)$ in \mathcal{I} which is not a reduction of A, there exist an $\alpha \in E$ and a $\gamma \in H^2(t_0, \alpha)$ such that $\gamma \notin h^2(s_0, \alpha)$.
 Similarly, complete test suites are defined for the equivalence and quasi-equivalence relations.
 A complete test suite guarantees detection of all mutants in the fault model that do not conform to the specification.